crosswalk-project/crosswalk-website/public/documentation/cordova/migrate_an_application.md

 The only issue with this approach is that the `.apk` file you end up with is quite large (mine was 36Mb).
 This might be a problem if the app store you're hoping to deploy to has a limit on the size of packages.

-## Adding plugins to a migrated project
+<h2 id="Adding-plugins-to-a-migrated-project">Adding plugins to a migrated project</h2>

 To add plugins to a project you've migrated to Crosswalk, use the standard Cordova `cordova plugin` command.
 For example, to add the device motion plugin, from the top-level project directory call: